pajtai/what-is-mvc/README.md

 # What is MVC

 MVC allows you to separate your business logic from the rest of your user interface.
-Models encapsulate the business logic, views show the user interface, and controllers receive input and call render views via models.
+Models encapsulate the business logic, views show the user interface, and controllers receive input and render views via models.

 Understanding the concepts behind the popular architectural design pattern of MVC will make you a more well rounded programmer.
 There are many frameworks across multiple languages that use MVC.
 To illustrate MVC, we will be using Node.
 We'll build an MVC express app from the ground up.
 The best way to learn something is to build it.

 Node is especially suited for this type of exploration, since node has a lot of great libraries, but no towering MVC frameworks.
 Many other languages have mature established MVC frameworks.
-Ruby has Ruby on Rails, and PHP has Laravel.
+Ruby has Ruby on Rails, PHP has Laravel, ASP.net has the MVC Framework.
 Node has several, but none are as well established as its counterparts.
 Node however has a rich ecosystem of libraries via NPM.
 Building a simple MVC app is a great way to leverage the rich NPM ecosystem.
 You might be wondering what the difference between a library and a framework is.
 You call a library.
 A framework calls you.

 Let's start by breaking MVC into it's component parts.
 M is for Model, V is for View, and C is for Controller.
 There is one more essential part without which MVC doesn't work: a router.
 So MVC is a design pattern to help organize how you handle http requests.
 Each request is routed to a controller.
 Each controller has one or more actions.
 A request is handled by an action.
 The action uses one or more models to inform a view.

+In addition to the main actors above, there a suite of helpers that an MVC framework uses.
+These helpers vary from framework to framework, but they essentially help you further organize your app.
+These secondary actors include things like services, mailers, startup scripts, templating for views, an ORM for models, etc.

+Since MVC is an organizational pattern, you'll notice that MVC frameworks have well defined places for all your various types of files.
+This is one the things that makes MVC so powerful.
+Organizing things clearly removes a great amount of cognitive load and enable speedier development.

-To understand in detail what all of this means, we're gong to build a website.
+The above sounds like a great idea, but it is described in very general terms.
+To understand in detail what all of it means, we're gong to build a website.
 The website will have:

 1. Web pages
 1. The ability to edit those pages